awslabs/project-lakechain/docs/src/content/docs/generative-ai/ollama-processor.md

 ### 🏗️ Architecture

 The Ollama processor can run on either CPU or GPU compute.
-It packages the Ollama server, and a small Python application running the inference, within a Docker container.
+It packages the Ollama server, and a small Python application loading input documents and running the inference within a Docker container.

 To orchestrate deployments, this middleware deploys an ECS auto-scaled cluster of containers that consume documents from the middleware input queue.
 The cluster is deployed in the private subnet of the given VPC, and caches the models on an EFS storage to optimize cold-starts.

 > ℹ️ The average cold-start for the Ollama containers is around 3 minutes when no instances are running.